xavsant/multimodal_stockprice_prediction/FINDINGS.md

 ## Ensemble Sentiment Model

-### Aggregating Sentiment
+### Aggregated Sentiment

 > INSERT TEXT HERE

 ### Sentiment Effect Duration*

-Considering that news may have a lagged effect on the stock market, we utilise the following formula to calculate the summated sentiment score for a given day.
+Considering that news may have a lagged effect on the stock market, and there could be multiple articles in a given day, we utilise the following formula to calculate the daily summated sentiment score.
 The formula computes a time-decayed sentiment score by looking $w$ days into the past, where articles from days closer to the given day carry a higher weight.
 Note that this score does not take into account articles that came out on the same day.

 $$
 S_t = \sum_{d = t - w}^{t - 1} \sum_{i \in \mathcal{A}_d} \left( w - (t - d)+ 1 \right) \cdot \alpha \cdot s_i